rubymonsters/ruby-for-beginners/source/14-writing_classes.md

 `Person`, and the internal id that Ruby has assigned to this object.

-Every object has its own, unique, internal object id, and when I ran this code on my computer, Ruby has assigned the id `0x007fb2fbe50910`.
+Every object has its own, unique, internal object id, and when I ran this code on my computer, Ruby assigned the id `0x007fb2fbe50910`.
 If you run it, you'll get a different one.
 In practice, most of the time, you can simply ignore this id.